Frequently Asked Questions (FAQ)

-For the School of Business and Liberal arts, please visit, http://www.canton.edu/business/ for more information.
+- Visit the School of Business and Liberal Arts

-For the School of Science, Health and Criminal Justice, please visit, http://www.canton.edu/sci_health/ for more information.
+- Visit the School of Science, Health and Criminal Justice

 When they are completed, you will be able to view your schedule on UCanWeb.
 Your schedule will not be created until your deposit is paid.